phelluy/skyrs/README.md

 # skyrs
-Skyline sparse matrix linear solver.
+Skyline sparse matrix linear solver in Rust.

 The skyline format is an old and rusty :-) way to solve sparse linear systems.